Czech Republic–Russia relations: 2021–present

+Official visits

 Trade

 The value of trade between the Czech Republic and Russia is in billions of US dollars.
 Most imports from Russia into the Czech Republic are raw materials such as fuels and metals; exports from the Czech Republic to Russia are mostly manufactured products.

 However, Russia was a smaller trade partner for the Czech Republic in 2016 following its economic downturn in 2015, as it was the destination of only 1.7% for Czech exports in 2016.
 The vast majority of exports from the Czech Republic go to other EU members (84.1% in 2016) while most imports into the Czech Republic come from other EU members (76,6% in 2013) or from China (7,3% in 2016).
 Despite that Czech-Russian trade was still higher than with US trade, reaching 9.21 billion US dollar for the Czech Republic in 2019.
 Czech exports to Russia grew 38.8% in 2016 to 2019.

+In 2021 Russian exports to Czechia were $6.14 billion with natural gas being the main product.
+Czechia exports were $4.25 billion with vehicle parts being the main trade item.
+Between 1995 and 2021 Russian exports rose by an average of 5.28% p.a. with imports rising by 7.69% p.a.

+Czech imports of Russian gas ceased in 2022 with crude oil continuing to be imported until the Litvinov refinery can be adapted to process sweeter grades from other sources.